ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 For apps built with Swift 3.0, you may receive a prompt saying "Convert to Current Swift Syntax?" when opening your project in Xcode 8 (following the installation of BMSCore) do not convert BMSPush, BMSCore or BMSAnalyticsAPI

 This will installs your dependencies and creates a new Xcode workspace.

-***Note:*** Ensure that you always open the new Xcode workspace, instead of the original Xcode project file:
+>**Note**: Ensure that you always open the new Xcode workspace, instead of the original Xcode project file:

 ```
 MyApp.xcworkspace